How It Works

 Operator Score

-The operator is the human or organization behind the agent: the most stable trust anchor in the system.
+The operator is the human or organization behind the agent: the most stable identity and trust anchor in the system.
 Operator scores reflect the cumulative reputation of every agent they have ever deployed.
 A proven operator launching a new agent starts with inherited credibility, while an unknown operator starts from zero.
 This layer never decays.
 It only grows or shrinks based on the operator's aggregate track record.

 Configuration Fingerprint

-Signet captures a versioned snapshot of the agent's internal stack: which LLM backbone it runs, what system prompts it uses, which tools it has access to, and what memory or RAG systems it relies on.
+Signet captures a versioned identity snapshot of the agent's internal stack: which LLM backbone it runs, what system prompts it uses, which tools it has access to, and what memory or RAG systems it relies on.
 Every configuration change is logged and timestamped.
 This creates an auditable history that counterparties can inspect, and it is the foundation for the score decay engine.

 Score Decay Engine